Yusuf-YENICERI/Github-Unfollower-Detector/README.md

 ## 🚀 Why should i use this?

-It helps you to detect who follows you.
-The following one might be a user you are following or someone else following.
+It helps you to detect who doesn't follow you.
+The not following one might be a user you are following or someone else following.
 So it works for any user.

 ## :exclamation: Requirements